abcushing/Professional-Portfolio/README.md

 ## Contributing

-Anyone contributing to this project will need to have thier changes reviewed by the orinal team on Github (abcushing) before any changes are commited
+Anyone contributing to this project will need to have their changes reviewed by the orinal team on Github (abcushing) before any changes are commited

 ## Test

-undefined
+Undefined/ Not Applicable

 ## Questions